Restream/reindexer/readme.md

 query := db.Query("main_ns").
 	Where("id", reindexer.EQ, db.Query("second_ns").Select("id").Where("age", reindexer.GE, 18))
 ```
-Result of the subquery may either be a certain field pointed by `Select` method (in this case it must set the single field filter):
+The result of the subquery may either be a certain field pointed to by the `Select` method (in this case it must set the single field filter):
 ```go
 query1 := db.Query("main_ns").
 	WhereQuery(db.Query("second_ns").Select("id").Where("age", reindexer.GE, 18), reindexer.GE, 100)